 Dual Degree vs Double Major

 It may be confusing to note the differences between a dual degree and a double major.
 Those studying to participate in professional psychology may come across programs using both of these terms.
 Motivated students may wish to enroll in in two different degree programs that complement each other in some way.
 It may be worth enrolling in these programs if the program supports the student’s career goals.

 Dual master’s degree programs in psychology may come counseling with forensic psychology.
-Organizational psychology and business administration may also be an option.
-Some students might complete a Master of Arts in Counseling Psychology and a Master of Science in Applied Behavior Analysis.
+Also, organizational psychology and business administration may be an option.
+Additionally, some students might complete a Master of Arts in Counseling Psychology and a Master of Science in Applied Behavior Analysis.